JohnDoll2023/johndoll2023/README.md

 	&nbsp &nbsp Repos not public:
 	<br>

-- CS 412: Data Mining
+- CS 416: Data Visualization
-- CS 427: Software Engineering
+- CS 513: Theory and Practice of Data Cleaning
 </details>

 Projects that I put a lot of time into in 2025: